 OpenTelemetry MySQL Monitoring [step by step]

-Monitoring MySQL performance is crucial to ensure the optimal operation of your MySQL database and identify any potential bottlenecks or issues.
+Monitoring MySQL performance is crucial to ensure the optimal operation of your database and catch issues like slow queries, connection exhaustion, and replication lag before they impact your application.

 What is OpenTelemetry Collector?

-OpenTelemetry Collector is an agent that pulls telemetry data from systems you want to monitor and export the collected data to an OpenTelemetry backend.
+OpenTelemetry Collector is a vendor-agnostic agent that pulls telemetry data from systems you want to monitor and exports the collected data to an OpenTelemetry backend.

 OpenTelemetry MySQL receiver

-To start monitoring MySQL, you need to configure MySQL receiver in /etc/otel-contrib-collector/config.yaml using Uptrace DSN:
+To start monitoring MySQL, configure the receiver in /etc/otel-contrib-collector/config.yaml using your Uptrace DSN:

 receivers: